 TRACK LISTING: 01 Pinball Wizard * 02 Where Is My Mind * 03 Tin Soldier * 04 Forget It, I Got It * 05 Mystery Tour * 06 Can’t Be So Bad * 07 Society’s Child * 08 Sitting On Top Of The World * 09 Evil Woman

-No connection to the immensely popular Andy Latimer fronted progressive band of the same name although this Camel hailed from the UK as well.
-Reliable information on the band is scarce although vocalist Alex Jackson is actually Alex Ligertwood who would later go on to gigs with Brian Auger, Average White Band and more importantly Santana during what many Glory Daze readers feel is Carlos’ best period.
+No connection to the Andy Latimer fronted band of the same name although this Camel also hailed from the UK.
+Reliable information on the band is scarce although vocalist Alex Jackson is actually Alex Ligertwood.

-Camel’s only album was recorded in four days at the state-of-the-art RCA Studios in picturesque Rome, Italy where the record was released in tandem with a West German issue where it would languish in obscurity before collectors got a whiff of what is a pretty good album.
+Camel’s only album was recorded in four days at the state-of-the-art RCA Studios in picturesque Rome, Italy.
+The record was released in tandem with a West German issue.
+However it would languish in obscurity before collectors got a whiff of what is a pretty good album.

-Well, a good album of covers although it’s very well done with interesting choices.
+Well, this a good album of covers although it’s very well done with interesting choices.
 The Who‘s ‘Pinball Wizard’ typifies the Camel sound – heavy proto progressive with a soulful psychedelic feel.
-Both ‘Where Is My Mind?’ from Vanilla Fudge and Small Faces ‘Tin Soldier’ are inventive takes on what were already killer songs, the latter featuring some really nice harpsichord.
+Both ‘Where Is My Mind?’ from Vanilla Fudge and Small Faces ‘Tin Soldier’ are inventive takes on what were already killer songs.
+The latter featuring some really nice harpsichord.

 Spooky Tooth‘s ‘Forget It, I Got It’ dare I say is more energetic and preferable to the original.
 But the album’s cornerstone has to be the Fab Four’s ‘Mystery Tour’ which trips-out and tunes-in to all sorts of Syd Barrett/Pink Floyd styled weirdness.

-Reissued on the shadow-y German based Walhalla label, the sound quality is good although the packaging is sparse to say the least.
+Reissued on the shadowy German based Walhalla label, the sound quality is good although the packaging is sparse.
 Still, it’s cheaper than an original LP and a no-brainer for fans of early classic and prog rock rarities.